Your Ultimate 7 Day Thailand Itinerary: Bangkok, Chiang Mai & Beyond

 Day 4: Visit an ethical Elephant sanctuary

 There are many elephant experiences you can choose from in Chiang Mai but not all of them are ethical.
 I recommend the elephant experience at Chang Chill, known for its unique experience where you trek into the jungle to be among the elephants.
+It’s certainly a must-do on any 7 day Thailand itinerary!

 Here you canโt physically interact with the elephants, looking to be an elephant-friendly experience (no baths, human feedings, or rides are allowed).